 Dobermanns are undoubtedly a strong breed, but they are not the strongest.
 Breeds like the Kangal, the Mastiff, and the Rottweiler are known for their greater physical strength.
 However, Dobermanns are valued for their combination of strength, agility, and intelligence, making them highly capable working dogs.

-Aggression in Dobermanns can be a result of inadequate socialization, fear, or irresponsible breeding.
-To ensure that a Dobermann is well-adjusted and not overly aggressive, it's essential to provide early socialization and positive reinforcement training.
+Aggression in Dobermanns can be a result of inadequate socialisation, fear, or irresponsible breeding.
+To ensure that a Dobermann is well-adjusted and not overly aggressive, it's essential to provide early socialisation and positive reinforcement training.

 Dobermanns are renowned for their intelligence.
 They consistently rank among the smartest dog breeds, often learning new commands and tasks quickly.
 Their intelligence, combined with their willingness to please, makes them highly trainable dogs.
 They excel in obedience training, agility, and other canine sports that challenge their mental and physical abilities.

 Yes, you can get a Doberman in Australia.
-The breed is recognized by the Australian National Kennel Council (ANKC), and there are reputable breeders across the country who breed and sell Dobermann puppies.
-It's important to do thorough research and choose a responsible breeder who prioritizes the health and well-being of the dogs.
+The breed is recognised by the Australian National Kennel Council (ANKC), and there are reputable breeders across the country who breed and sell Dobermann puppies.
+It's important to do thorough research and choose a responsible breeder who prioritises the health and well-being of the dogs.

 In conclusion, the Dobermann is a breed with a rich history, distinctive characteristics, and a unique place in the world of dogs.
 Their loyalty, intelligence, and protective instincts make them excellent companions and working dogs for those who are willing to invest time and effort into their care and training.
 As with any breed, responsible ownership and breeding practices are essential to ensure that Dobermanns remain healthy, well-adjusted, and cherished members of the canine community.